Lagoon 40 - 3 + 2 cab

 The peak seasons are "peak" for a reason though.
-Prices are higher and availability lower, but the weather is more comfortable with the best breezes for sailing.
-But there will be more people and most moorings will be full.
+Prices are higher and availability lower, but the weather is more comfortable, with the best breezes for sailing.
+But there will be more people, and most moorings will fill up fast.

 Yacht hire prices in the British Virgin Islands vary with the size and type of the yacht and the time of year of your charter.

-During the peak seasons, entry level forty-foot monohulls start at €265 per day and increase with the size of the boat.
+During the peak seasons, entry level forty-foot monohulls start at €300 per day and increase with the size of the boat.
 The most expensive yachts may run up to €4,000 per day for a deluxe bareboat catamaran, but a more typical cost for a fifty-two foot catamaran (sleeps twelve) is closer to €1,500 per day.

 Off peak, you may save as much as 30% off the high-season rates.

 You will be required to put a deposit on your yacht charter when you sign the rental agreement, with the balance due a month or before the charter.
 The deposit may run from 20% to 50% of the total charter fee, including crew and add-ons.

 Check the cancellation policy, many charters cancelled far in advance (over 120 days) will only incur a cancellation fee instead of losing the whole deposit.

 Rentals also require a security deposit against damage.
 This is sometimes offered as a combination of non-refundable liability insurance and a small refundable deposit.